-Yum Yum Hibachi has been open since Wednesday on South Reynolds Road and they are living up to their name.
+Yum Yum Hibachi has been open since Wednesday at 302 South Reynolds Road and they are living up to their name.
 I went with a big group from the Benton Area Chamber of Commerce for the official ribbon cutting Friday morning, but you know I needed to stay for lunch.
 This update is strictly to tell you the food is as wonderful as we’d hoped and I predict this restaurant will stick around.

 If you know the property, you know that the dining area is small, so you might consider calling ahead for take-out, but for my experience, I like to stay and see all the people I know from the community.
 Julianty is part of the ownership at Yum Yum – you’ll see her in the photos below.
 She let me get some video of the huge bowl of rice they have continuously cooking in the kitchen.
 I would not want to arm wrestle with the cook who stirs this all day every day.